 is a collection of 20 stories which give a realistic picture of medieval society, often with a touch of satire and humour.

-social, and cultural changes and also changes in the literature.
+Social, and cultural changes and changes in language and literature.

 French was introduced as the language of the royal court and in the law.